 To inform our analysis of the comparative clinical effectiveness of additive therapies for the management of CVD, we sought evidence related to low-dose rivaroxaban + ASA compared to ASA alone or in combination with another antiplatelet agent (i.e., DAPT).
 Separately, we also evaluated the clinical evidence for icosapent ethyl compared to optimal medical management alone.
 Our review focused on clinical benefits (i.e., reduction in cardiovascular events, mortality, and quality of life), as well as potential harms (i.e., bleeding and other drug-related AEs).
+We did not attempt to indirectly compare rivaroxaban to icosapent ethyl given differences in target population and definitions of key outcomes.
 Methods and findings of our review of the clinical evidence are described in the sections that follow.